 The cover is easily recognized with Zeldman wearing a blue beanie.
 This excellent book was a new beginning for a lot of web developers, introducing them to web standards.

 Today the Blue Beanie Day is being celebrated around the world, a tribute to the epic cover.
 Thousands of standardistas are urged to wear a Blue Beanie to show their support for a semantic and accessible web.
+Have a look at the Flickr pool.

 I admit the idea is a bit silly, but hey – at least you wear something for the cold.